tw-tooling/tw-simple-mapgen/README.md

 # tw-utils

-python scripts for teeworlds (requires python 3)
+python scripts for teeworlds.

+You can download the map generator application for windows [here](TODO) (no installation required).

+The scripts require Python 3.
-All results are saved to the current working directory.
+All results are saved to the current working directory if no other path is specified.

-## start gui
+## start gui (from source)

     python automapper.py

 ## create map